Deployment and Maintenance / Standalone Deployment

 3. Verify Installation

-Follow these steps to verify the installation:
+Perform the following steps to verify the installation:

-- In the script editor on the right, click "Edit" to enter edit mode, select the
+- In the right script editor, click "Edit" to enter edit mode, select the "hello_world" function, and click the "Execute" button to run the function.

-function, and click the "Execute" button to run the function. - At this point, if the function returns values normally in the "Script Output" section at the bottom,
+- At this point, if you can see the function's return value in the "Script Output" at the bottom.

 3.1 Service Descriptions